PhaniKiran1999/IMDB-Crawler/README.md

 # IMDB-Crawler
-Using this spider we can download images from IMDB website
+web crawler to download images from IMDB website